gjolly/gjolly.github.io/content/blog/ubuntu-mirror.md

 ---
 # Running the numbers

-Let's take a random package of the archive: `vim` and try to download it from the upstream archive maintained by Canonical, from my regional mirror and from my service:
+Let's take a random package of the archive: `mysql` and try to download it from the upstream archive maintained by Canonical, from my regional mirror and from my service:

 ```
 $ curl -o /dev/null https://archive.ubuntu.com/ubuntu/pool/main/m/mysql-8.4/mysql-client-core_8.4.6-0ubuntu0.25.04.1_amd64.deb